 EQA2443I Assembler debug mode is active.

 EQA2444I Assembler debug mode is no longer active.

 EQA2445I Disassembly debug mode is now active.

 EQA2446I Disassembly debug mode is no longer active.

 EQA2447I The setting of LOG is on.

 EQA2448I The setting of LOG is off.

 EQA2449I Dynamic debug mode is on.

 EQA2450I Dynamic debug mode is off.

 EQA2451I The setting of WARNING is on.

 EQA2452I The setting of WARNING is off.

-EQA2453E SET DYNDEBUG cannot be executed at this time.
-SET DYNDEBUG can only be executed at the beginning of a debugging session, before any STEP or GO commands.
-The DYNDEBUG status has not been changed.
+EQA2453E The DYNDEBUG status was not changed because SET DYNDEBUG can only be executed at the beginning of a debug session, before you use STEP or GO commands, or start code coverage

-EQA2454I This CU is not AUTOMONITOR capable for expressions.
+Programmer res ponse: